danlentz/clj-hangman/README.md

     [["CAT" :def "A fuzzy creature..."    ] :confidence 1] [["CAT" :def "Person; 'A cool cat'..."] :confidence 2]

+Its also possible to fully embrace the meta and to include assertions about the Graph itself or about other Graphs.

 ### Tuple-Store

 Tuples are stored in Graphs which consist of a set of such tuples